4xura/Axura-pwn-exp/README.md

 - **`xpl.c`**: This main exploit entry point (`main()`), typically crafted to trigger a vulnerability in a kernel module.
 - **`include/`**: Contains headers for reusable components.
 Each `.h` defines the API for its corresponding `.c` module under `src/`.
 - **`src/*.c`**: Modular C implementations for each major exploit component.
 These files are cleanly separated and easy to reuse across different kernel exploit chains.
+- **`obj/*.o`**: Compiled object files for each .c source file to ensure a clean, flat object output directory and simplifies linking.
+- **`lib/libxpl.a`**: A static archive containing all compiled object modules from src/*.c.
+This archive allows linking only necessary components into the final binary.
+This supports modular reuse—xpl.c can selectively link only the modules it needs from libxpl.a, avoiding recompilation or unnecessary code inclusion..
 - **`build/`**: Auto-generated directory for `.o` files (one per `.c` file).
 Keeps root clean and build artifacts separated.
 - **`Makefile`**: Flexible build system supporting different modes:
   - `make` – Default build for local testing (optimized, no debug info)